Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 Basically, the premise of this strategy is to put food you want to freeze into a large zip freezer bag, squeeze excess air out of it, and then lay it flat on a cookie sheet or cutting board to freeze solid.
 This makes a flat, rectangular frozen object to work with, which can then be “filed” into your freezer space (see tip #5 below).

-Prior to using this strategy, I typically froze things in leftover containers (ice cream containers or coconut oil containers or yogurt containers, etc).
-Alternatively, I would sometimes freeze things in a zip bag, but I would shove it into the freezer unfrozen, and it would freeze and conform to whatever shapes of other things were around it.
-This worked fine while those other things were around it, but once I took one of those other things out of the freezer, it never fit as strategically.
+Prior to using this strategy, I typically froze things in containers.
+Alternatively, I would sometimes freeze things in a zip bag.
+But I would shove it into the freezer unfrozen, and it would freeze and conform to whatever shapes of other things were around it.

-Knowing your freezer dimensions can be really helpful.
 The large zip bags I buy to freeze stuff in are a bit longer than my freezer is deep.
-So that means when I put my unfrozen food in the bag (after labeling it, of course) and place it on the cookie sheet to freeze, I need to fold the end of the zip bag under the contents of the bag by about 2 inches (5 cm) to leave that space empty so the length of the zip bag will fit into the depth of my freezer.
-Basically, I want to fill the space just right between the back of the freezer and the door of the freezer, so I’m not having to deal with an awkward small sliver of space.
+So that means when I put my unfrozen food in the bag (after labeling it) and place it on the cookie sheet to freeze, I need to fold the end of the zip bag under the contents of the bag by about 2 inches (5 cm) to leave that space empty.

 So, it’s very helpful to know what space dimensions you are working with.
 You can do this in an official way (with a tape measure), or you can just see how containers or zip storage bags fit in your freezer.
 I’ve opted for the unofficial way until today, when I got ready to write this post and figured it might be helpful to have actual numbers to reference!
-So, the official measurements of our freezer is:

 20.4 inches wide (52 cm)